 Communicating reward to new and existing employees

 Explaining the staff benefits and reward offer to new employees is an important part of their introduction to your organisation.
-Our guide communicating reward to new and existing employees can help you think about the different ways that you can do this.
+Our guide communicating reward to new employees can help you think about the different ways that you can do this.

 It's equally as important to share your reward offer with existing employees as it is with new employees.
 You can create your own resource using our benefit leaflet template to promote your offer to potential candidates and your existing workforce to help staff fully understand and appreciate the value of working for your organisation.